OpenStackOnRaPi/ostackinstall/README.md

 In section 3.i we describe the basic configurations necessary for the physical devices of the cluster network.

-In sections 3.ii, 3.iii, and 3.iv, configurations needed for your RPis are described.
-These configurations have to be applied independently to each RPi host in your cluster.
+In sections 3.ii, 3.iii, and 3.iv, models and configurations needed for your RPis are described.
+Configurations have to be applied independently to each RPi host in your cluster.
 They are given in a form corresponding to a manual procedure.
 However, you can automate many steps using bash scripts or other tools if you wish (_Note: sometimes a restart of the Raspberry Pi is required, so you'll likely need to create some semi-automatic installation scripts.
 Alternatively, you can use Ansible to completely automate the installation.
 However, discussing the details of such solutions is beyond the scope of this guide._) The process is split into two phases: system configuration (installs, upgrades, etc.; subsection 3.ii) and host network configuration (enabling networkd, installing netplan, configuring persistent virtual devices; subsection 3.iii).
 In addition, subsection 3.iv describes the initial configurations of the RPis that are recommended if we plan to use VLAN provider networks in the cluster.

 ### 3.i Local network preparation